-- An increased number of Storage Nodes and sites is required.
-For example, if you use an erasure-coding scheme of 6+3, you must have at least three Storage Nodes at three different sites.
-In contrast, if you simply replicate object data, you require only one Storage Node for each copy. - Increased cost and complexity of storage expansions.
-To expand a deployment that uses replication, you simply add storage capacity in every location where object copies are made.
+- An increased number of Storage Nodes and sites is recommended, depending on the erasure-coding scheme.
+In contrast, if you replicate object data, you need only one Storage Node for each copy.
+See [Erasure-coding schemes for storage pools containing three or more sites](#) and [Erasure-coding schemes for one-site storage pools](#). - Increased cost and complexity of storage expansions.
+To expand a deployment that uses replication, you add storage capacity in every location where object copies are made.
 To expand a deployment that uses erasure coding, you must consider both the erasure-coding scheme in use and how full existing Storage Nodes are.
 For example, if you wait until existing nodes are 100% full, you must add at least $k+m$ Storage Nodes, but if you expand when existing nodes are 70% full, you can add two nodes per site and still maximize usable storage capacity.
 For more information, see [Add storage capacity for erasure-coded objects](#). - There are increased retrieval latencies when you use erasure coding across geographically distributed sites.
-The object fragments for an object that is erasure coded and distributed across remote sites take longer to retrieve over WAN connections than an object that is replicated and available locally (the same site to which the client connects). - When you use erasure coding across geographically distributed sites, there is higher WAN network traffic usage for retrievals and repairs, especially for frequently retrieved objects or for object repairs over WAN network connections. - When you use erasure coding across sites, the maximum object throughput declines sharply as network latency between sites increases.
+The object fragments for an object that is erasure-coded and distributed across remote sites take longer to retrieve over WAN connections than an object that is replicated and available locally (the same site to which the client connects). - When you use erasure coding across geographically distributed sites, there is higher WAN network traffic usage for retrievals and repairs, especially for frequently retrieved objects or for object repairs over WAN network connections. - When you use erasure coding across sites, the maximum object throughput declines sharply as network latency between sites increases.
 This decrease is due to the corresponding decrease in TCP network throughput, which affects how quickly the StorageGRID system can store and retrieve object fragments. - Higher usage of compute resources.